eugene-mindset/personal-site/README.md

 Added a hobbies section (WIP).
 Working on each section to give it more personality, currently on skills.

 - [ ] Make menu links more obvious that they are menu links.
-Maybe have the surrounding text of the menu fade in a bit after.
+Maybe have the surrounding text of the menu fade in a bit after. #7
 - [ ] Add some interesting way of conveying the timelines of items.
 Maybe a drop down menu kind of thing or have a line running through the dates.
 - [ ] Have relevant skills contain projects subsections
 - [ ] Make it so some of this information can be loaded from a JSON file.
-- [ ] Refactor CSS code to better structure properties and make it apparent what things should do what
+- [ ] Refactor CSS code to better structure properties and make it apparent what things should do what. #8
 - [ ] Refactor JavaScript code to make it clear what certain blocks are doing.
-Make it more configurable.
+Make it more configurable. #9
 - [ ] Cleanup HTML
 - [ ] Provide an icon for page